masquey/RevokeChinaCerts/Linux/README.md

 (This is experimental.
 If you do encounter an error, please file an issue with the certificate you get.)

+## Applications use `~/.pki/nssdb`

+Most NSS-based applications use `~/.pki/nssdb`, including but not limited to:

+- Curl
+- Google Chrome
+- Chromium
+- Evolution
+- GNUnet
+- Wine

 ## Notes

 Deselecting a CA by `dpkg-reconfigure ca-certificates` does NOT affect any NSS-based applications.